tannal/tannal.glitch.me/inbox.md

 # 2024-4-16 0 | 0 W

+how many line of codes you written? how many line of codes are in production now?

+How better you are is defined by how much fatansitic things that you have done before.
+Not your degree, not by face, not by size.
+Tell others about your story, what you done before?
+Why you are an amazing person?

 The people who steal others algorithm blame the people steam other's code.

 javac -encoding utf8 Solution.java